huggingface/blog/improve_parquet_dedupe.md

 ## Content Defined Row Groups

-One solution is to consider content defined chunking. i.e. We split row groups not based on absolute count (1000 rows), but on a hash of a provided “Key” column.
+One solution is to consider content defined chunking: we split row groups not based on absolute count (1000 rows), but on a hash of a provided “Key” column.
 In other words, I split off a row group whenever the hash of the key column % [target row count] = 0, with some allowances for a minimum